 Many homeowners understand that fall is ideal for planting grass seed, and savvy vegetable gardeners have learned that starting late-summer gardens leads to a second bounty of crops come fall.
 But if you're ready to put your garden tools away and leave planting perennials, shrubs and trees until spring, think again.
 Fall is the new spring — and it's prime planting season for them all.

 While you're enjoying your garden's fall produce, you can get a jump on spring by planting now.
-Here are just a few reasons why fall is planting time:
+Here are just eight of the reasons why fall is planting time:

 Air temperatures drop in fall, but the soil stays warm from months of summer sun.
 Whether you're sowing wildflower seeds for a mini pollinator meadow, planting garlic cloves or planting a new flowering shrub, warm soil temperatures encourage seeds to germinate and roots to grow.